fluencelabs/ethdenver-2024/README.md

 [EIP 4844](https://www.eip4844.com/), aka proto-dank-sharding, provides a new data type, Blob, on Ethereum.
 Blobs are persisted on beacon nodes and are pruned after approximately two weeks.
 Hence, EIP 4844 may provide Fluence Functions developers with a convenient, verifiable and cheap "intermediate" data durability layer suitable for retaining small state, such as stream pagination or subnet data synchronization.
 Moreover, Ethereum core devs have made EIP 4844 available on [Goerli](https://www.theblock.co/post/273050/ethereum-dencun-goerli-proto-danksharding) just in time!

-Teams should implement at least a read-write EIP 4844 Blob solution for their Fluence Functions and demonstrate both operations in separate Aqua workflows.
-However, the most important aspect of this task is to manage the "discovery" of the Blob by your Fluence Functions without, duh, storing a Blob reference on another storage solution.
-That is, your solution should be able to "index" your Blob(s) against, say, your account address and your Functions.
+Teams should implement a read-write EIP 4844 Blob solution for their Fluence Functions and demonstrate both operations in Aqua scripts.
+Moreover, an important aspect of this task is to manage the "discovery" of the Blob by your Fluence Functions.

+Generously document the on-chain aspects of Blob creation and any resulting API(s).
 Follow the submissions guides provided below.

 ## Submission Guidelines